onsi/gomega/index.md

 wait for the process to exit and then make assertions against the entire contents of its output.
 Since `Wait()` returns `session` you can wait for the process to exit, then grab all its stdout as a `[]byte` buffer with a simple oneliner:

     Ω(session.Wait().Out.Contents()).Should(ContainSubstring("finished successfully"))

+### Signaling all processes
+`gexec` provides methods to track and send signals to all processes that it starts.

+    gexec.Kill() //sends SIGKILL to all processes
+    gexec.Terminate() //sends SIGTERM to all processes
+    gexec.Signal(int)  //sends the passed in os.Signal signal to all the processes gexec.Interrupt() //sends SIGINT to all processes

+If the any of the processes have already exited these signal calls are no-ops.

+`gexec` also provides methods to cleanup and wait for all the processes it started.

+    gexec.KillAndWait()
+    gexec.TerminateAndWait()

+You can specify a custom timeout by:

+    gexec.KillAndWait(5 * time.Second)
+    gexec.TerminateAndWait(2 * time.Second)

+The timeout is applied for each of the processes.

+It is considered good practice to ensure all of your processes have been killed before the end of the test suite.
+If you are using `ginkgo` you can use:

+    AfterSuite(func(){
+        gexec.KillAndWait()
+    })

+Due to the global nature of these methods, keep in mind that signaling processes will affect all processes started by `gexec`, in any context.
+For example if these methods where used in an `AfterEach`, then processes started in `BeforeSuite` would also be signaled.

 ---